Navigating GDPR Compliance: Guide for Small Businesses

 6: Data Breach Notification and Reporting

 Lastly, the GDPR specifies how a breach of personal data should be reported and informed.
-A data breach is defined in Article 4 of the GDPR as “loss, alteration, unauthorized disclosure, or access to personal data as a result of a breach of security.”
+A data breach is defined in Article 4 of the GDPR as “loss, alteration, unauthorized disclosure, or access to personal data resulting from a breach of security.”

-When this sort of breach happens, it is necessary to disclose it to regulatory authorities within 72 hours and inform the affected data subjects whose rights are jeopardized.
+When this type of breach occurs, it is necessary to disclose it to regulatory authorities within 72 hours and inform the affected data subjects whose rights are compromised.
 At a minimum, small firms that suffer a data breach must include the following in their notification:

-• Describe the nature of the personal breach.
+• Describe the nature of the personal violation.

-• Provide the name and contact information of the DPO or other points of contact to acquire further information about the breach.
+• Provide the name and contact information of the DPO or other points of contact to acquire further details on the breach.

 • A description of the potential and probable repercussions of the personal data leak.